 RMR casualties: 280 (70 killed in action, or died of wounds)

 August 26, 1918 to September 3, 1918

 In the Second Battle of Arras, the Allies continued their rapid advance, breaking through the outer defenses of the German Army’s most formidable defensive system, the Hindenburg Line.
-The Hindenburg Line was a series of defensive fortifications built in the winter of 1916 with concrete, steel and barbed wire – defences running several kilometers front to back.
-The Germans did not think it could be broken.
+The Hindenburg Line was a series of defensive fortifications built in the winter of 1916 with concrete, steel and barbed wire.
+These defences ran several kilometers front to back.
+The Germans believed it could not be broken.

-Breaking through the Drocourt-Quéant line in the Second Battle of Arras was an important step towards breaking the Hindenburg Line, the German troops most important defense.
+Breaking through the Drocourt-Quéant Line in the Second Battle of Arras was an important step towards breaking the Hindenburg Line.

 CANAL DU NORD

 The Allies organized a simultaneous attack on the Hindenburg Line at the end of September, 1918.
 The Battle of Canal du Nord was one of the four attacks and was led by the Canadians.

 General Currie, commander of the Canadian Army, had devised an audacious plan to smash through the German defensive positions at the Hindenburg Line.
 At Canal du Nord, the entire Canadian Corps of 100,000 men pushed through a gap barely a kilometer wide and overwhelmed the Germans.